1. Background on Postal Services Regulation and E-commerce Development

 4. List of Licensed postal and courier operators

-The matrix which is accessible here shows the status of licensed and operational postal and courier services operators as of June 2020.
+The matrix which can be accessed here shows the status of licensed and operational postal and courier services operators as of November 2023.

 5. Market performance